 What can you do if you’re considering stem cell treatments?

-And, importantly, if a clinic tells you that no FDA review or approval is needed because they are using your own stem cells, don’t believe them – that’s not true.
+And, importantly, if a clinic tells you they don’t need FDA review or approval because they will use your own stem cells, don’t believe them – that’s not true.

-As with any medical treatment, ask as many questions you need until you fully understand the procedure, the benefits and the risks.
+Finally, as with any medical treatment, ask questions until you feel you fully understand the procedure, the benefits and the risks.
 And don’t ignore the potential dangers at stem cell clinics because you are desperate for a cure.

 Considering stem cell treatment in another country?